DashaDaria/conversations-app/README.md

 ## Getting Started

-Make sure you have Ruby and Rails installed.
+Make sure you have Ruby, Rails and Postgresql installed.

 ### Installation